 The best marketers recognise business is more than marketing.
 There’s huge value in influencing other business functions to support the marketing effort.

-In a previous article on how to explain marketing to non-marketers, we shared how marketers need to influence the rest of the business.
+In our explaining marketing to non-marketers article, we shared how marketers have to influence the rest of the business.
 To persuade them to help do marketing in an integrated way.

 So, being able to integrate multiple functional expertise areas behind a common goal is also a key part of finding your competitive advantage.